eevee/eev.ee/content/2013-01-09-cvs-and-file-extensions.markdown

 title: CVs and file extensions
 date: 2013-01-09 14:10
-tags: humor
+category: blog
-category: rescued from twitter
+tags: humor, tech

 _(This article has been translated into_